flatlayer/flatlayer-js-sdk/docs/advanced-selection.md

 ## Introduction

-The Flatlayer SDK provides powerful selection capabilities that allow you to retrieve specific data from your Flatlayer CMS.
+The Flatlayer SDK offers powerful selection capabilities that allow you to retrieve specific data from your Flatlayer CMS efficiently.
 This guide will walk you through the various selection options available in the SDK, demonstrating how to construct complex queries using the Field Selection Language (FSL).
+Mastering these selection techniques will help you optimize your API requests and improve your application's performance.

 ## Basic Usage